GeorgeDu/vision-based-robotic-grasping/README.md

-## What I have done?

-Just to help you __download__ the papers you want much more easily.

-## How to use?

-1. __OPTIONALLY__ run `python Md2pdf.py` to change some Arxiv links into what can be downloaded directly.

-    E.g. [README.md](README.md) could be changed into [README_pdf.md](README_pdf.md).

-    Though we cannot see the differences here, it's clear in the source code of these MD files.

-2. run `python download.py` to start your download process.

-__NOTE:__

-    Before you use, it's better read and change the codes.

-    Specifically, you should change the value of `name` in  `download.py`(line 18) into the md file you split, e.g. '6DoF Grasp.md'.

-The following is [the original version](https://github.com/GeorgeDu/vision-based-robotic-grasping) of Dr. Du.

-Thanks a lot for his admirable work.

 ## Vision-based Robotic Grasping: Papers and Codes

 The essential information to grasp the target object is the 6D gripper pose in the camera coordinate, which contains the 3D gripper position and the 3D gripper orientation to execute the grasp.
 Within the methods of vision-based robotic grasping, the estimation of 6D gripper poses varies aiming at different grasp manners, which can be categorized into __2D planar grasp__ and __6DoF grasp__.